 Juggling your accounts and your business is a tricky endeavour.
 It's why so many people get it badly wrong, and why our service is all about simplifying the process.

-All of them are destined for trouble, be it an all-nighter the day before the Self Assessment deadline (31st January, write it down!), or at worst, a few years behind bars at Her Majesty's pleasure.
+All of them are destined for trouble, be it an all-nighter the day before the Self Assessment deadline (31st January, write it down!), or at worst, a few years behind bars.
 Welcome to the tax rogue Hall of Shame!

 Jimmy Carr

-The report claimed that the popular stand-up and TV presenter was sheltering £3.3 million and only paid 1% tax using the K2 scheme, which channelled the salaries of beneficiaries in the UK through Jersey-based shell corporations.
+The report claimed that the popular stand-up and TV presenter was sheltering £3.3 million annually and paying as little as 1% tax using the K2 scheme, which channelled salaries through Jersey-based shell corporations.

-While the scheme was a case of tax avoidance rather than evasion (and therefore technically legal), it even aroused comment from then-Prime Minister David Cameron, who referred to it as “morally wrong”.
-It’s worth noting that Cameron himself came under fire years later, having benefited from his father’s involvement in similar schemes.
+While the scheme was a case of tax avoidance rather than evasion (and therefore not illegal at the time), it drew sharp criticism, with then-Prime Minister David Cameron calling it "morally wrong".

 The professional funnyman was hardly a tax expert, and Carr understandably found himself wooed by the scheme: